 Our training courses are comprised of 3 Parts, summarised below:

 During this stage you will focus on your driving theory knowledge which will prepare you to sit the Part 1 DVSA driving theory assessment

 - Hardcopy course material pack

-- Access to electronic tutorials, question banks and mock tests via DVD-ROM and 3-month online subscription
+- Access to electronic tutorials, question banks and mock tests via a 6-month online subscription

 Part 2 – Driving ability

 Part 2 will put you through your driving paces, and prepare you to sit the Part 2 DVSA driving ability assessment

 Part 3 – Instructional Ability